Glacier-Labs/elizaos-adapter/README.md

 ## Quick Start

+In this guide, we'll walk you through the process of setting up Eliza and GlacierDB.

 ### Install the eliza [guide](https://elizaos.github.io/eliza/docs/quickstart/#installation)

 Please be sure to check what the [latest available stable version tag](https://github.com/elizaos/eliza/tags) is.